 That's how NCC got started.
 Initially, clients were asking the firm to augment their software teams "as they struggled with the volume of bugs that were being submitted, many of which were not genuine but still took time to consider," Ruddermann said.
 "This was opportunistic and expensive for clients who were essentially buying consultants to work full time in triage support."

-That prompted NCC Group to offer a more complete vulnerability management service that lets clients "subscribe to our pool of expert consultants with a different commercial engagement model that made the relationship much more sustainable," he said.
+That prompted NCC Group to offer a more complete bug bounty service that lets clients "subscribe to our pool of expert consultants with a different commercial engagement model that made the relationship much more sustainable," he said.

 Adam Ruddermanndirector of bug bounty services, NCC Group